janfuhrer/it-security-docs/docs/themes/EAV-Security.md

 EAV-security implies that ciphertexts leak no information about individual bits of the plaintext.

-> A private-key encryption scheme has *indistinguishable encryptions in the presence of an eavesdropper*, or is is **EAV-Secure**, iff it is **semantically secure** in the presence of an eavesdropper.
+> A private-key encryption scheme has *indistinguishable encryptions in the presence of an eavesdropper*, or it is **EAV-Secure**, iff it is **semantically secure** in the presence of an eavesdropper.

 **Leaking the plaintext length**